shubhankar05sarkar/netflix-clone-frontend/README.md

 # Netflix Clone

-This is a Netflix clone created by me.
-It mimics the design and layout of the official Netflix homepage and sign-in page, but it is not affiliated with Netflix in any way.
-This project demonstrates my skills in HTML, CSS, and web development.
+This Netflix clone is a frontend development project created to replicate the design and layout of the official Netflix homepage and sign-in page.
+It demonstrates my skills in HTML and CSS by focusing entirely on the user interface (UI) without incorporating backend functionality.

+The project highlights modern web design principles, including responsive layouts, visually appealing components, and intuitive navigation, showcasing my expertise in creating polished and professional frontend designs.
+This clone is purely for educational purposes and is not affiliated with or endorsed by Netflix.

 ### Deployed at Netlify - https://grand-tarsier-eb9868.netlify.app/